Click here to return to homepage

 (a) Interpretation

-For this reason, to the extent that we find that specific aspects of the EC licensing procedures are not in conformity with Articles I, III or X of GATT, we necessarily also find an inconsistency with the requirements of Article 1.2 of the Licensing Agreement."(12)
+“[T]o the extent that we find that specific aspects of the EC licensing procedures are not in conformity with Articles I, III or X of GATT, we necessarily also find an inconsistency with the requirements of Article 1.2 of the WTO Licensing Agreement.”(11)

-9. The Panel on EC - Bananas III also addressed the legal significance of the reference in Article 1.2 to developing country Members:
+8. The Panel in EC — Bananas III also addressed the legal significance of the reference in Article 1.2 to developing country Members:

 "With respect to Article 1.2's requirement that account should be taken of 'economic development purposes and financial and trade needs of developing country Members', the Licensing Agreement does not give guidance as to how that obligation should be applied in specific cases.
 We believe that this provision could be interpreted as a recognition of the difficulties that might arise for developing country Members, in imposing licensing procedures, to comply fully with the provisions of GATT and the Licensing Agreement.
 In the alternative, Article 1.2 could also be read to authorize, but not to require, developed country Members to apply preferential licensing procedures to imports from developing country Members.
 In any event, even if we accept the latter interpretation, we have not been presented with evidence suggesting that, in its licensing procedures, there were factors that the EC should have but did not take into account under Article 1.2.

-Therefore, we do not make a finding on whether the EC failed to take into account the needs of developing countries in a manner inconsistent with the requirements of Article 1.2 of the Licensing Agreement."(13)
+Therefore, we do not make a finding on whether the EC failed to take into account the needs of developing countries in a manner inconsistent with the requirements of Article 1.2 of the WTO Licensing Agreement.”(12)

-10. In EC - Poultry, Brazil argued that the European Communities had violated the prohibition of trade distortion contained in Articles 1.2 and 3.2 of the Licensing Agreement.
-The Panel had rejected Brazil's claim.
-On appeal, Brazil argued that the Panel had failed to address or examine properly certain evidence, including evidence concerning Brazil's falling share of the poultry market in the European Communities, and had examined whether this falling market share was caused by the introduction of the European Communities licensing procedures for the tariff-rate quota for frozen poultry meat.
-The Appellate Body found that Brazil had failed to establish a causal link between the decline in market share and other indicators, on the one hand, and the licensing requirements at issue, on the other:
+9. In EC — Poultry, Brazil argued that the European Communities had violated the prohibition of trade distortion contained in Articles 1.2 and 3.2 of the Licensing Agreement.
+The Panel rejected Brazil’s claim.
+On appeal, Brazil argued that the Panel had failed to address or examine properly certain evidence, including evidence concerning Brazil’s falling share of the poultry market in the European Communities, and had not examined whether this falling market share was caused by the introduction of the European Communities licensing procedures for the tariff-rate quota for frozen poultry meat.
+The Appellate Body upheld the Panel.
+It noted that the EC Regulation at issue gave Brazil a 45 per cent share of the total tariff-rate quota (the same as Brazil’s share of exports of the product to the EC during the preceding three years); because the licences were fully utilized, Brazil’s share of the tariff-rate quota remained at 45 per cent and Brazil’s volume of exports of the product to the EC had risen since imposition of the tariff-rate quota.(13) The Appellate Body found that Brazil had failed to establish a causal link between the decline in market share and other indicators, on the one hand, and the licensing requirements at issue, on the other:

 Brazil argues that the Panel did not consider a number of other arguments in its examination of the existence of trade distortion: that licences have been apportioned in non-economic quantities; that there have been frequent changes to the licensing rules; that licence entitlement has been based on export performance; and that there has been speculation in licences.
 These arguments, however, do not address the problem of establishing a causal relationship between imposition of the EC licensing procedure and the claimed trade distortion.
 Even if conceded arguendo, these arguments do not provide proof of the essential element of causation.